-The Illinois Workers’ Compensation Commission manages workers’ compensation in the state.
+The Illinois Workers' Compensation Commission manages workers' compensation in the state.
 It is a system of benefits paid to injured or ill employees by employers.
-Claims that need dispute resolution are first heard by a panel of three commissioners via arbitration.
+Claims that are in need of dispute resolution are first heard by a panel of three commissioners via arbitration.
 Appeals can be made through a Circuit Court, Appellate Court and even the State Supreme Court.

 There are different types of benefits available to workers depending upon their circumstances.
 These include the following:

 Medical benefits that pay for care related to the injury or illness

 Temporary disability benefits that provide assistance during the recovery phase

 Permanent disability benefits that provide assistance for persons left permanently disabled